 Northern Italy is a popular place to visit medieval cities of the country.
 Visiting Lake Iseo can be a good activity for relaxation.
-Lake Iseo, surrounded by vineyards and forests, is a hidden lake among other Italian lakes.
+Lake Iseo, surrounded by vineyards and forests, is a hidden lake among other lakes in Italy.
 This lake resembles its older sisters, Lake Como.
 You can take a motorboat ride to Monte Isola, the largest island in southern Europe.

 7. Lake Orta

 Novelists, from Honoré de Balzac and Robert Browning to modern writers, place Lake Erutia among the northern lakes of the ocean.
 The view of the lake is very beautiful.
 The island is a perfect place for a calm and romantic walk.
 Be sure to visit the colorful markets and 12th century basilica.
 If you are looking for peace, take refuge in the forests and mountains nearby the Lake Orta.

 Lake Maggiore is another one of lakes in Italy and Switzerland that forms on the border between the two countries.
 Italy’s second lake, Maggiore which means “Great Lake” in Italian, is located in the southern part of the Alps.
 The lake has a Mediterranean climate that promotes the growth of exotic plants.
 When the flowers bloom on the hill, the lake becomes ever more beautiful.
 The best place to see the lake which is 64 km long as well as its islands, is by using a cable car.
 Also, you can have a recreational cruise on the lake or even a bike ride around here.

 Lake Garda is created by glaciers and is the largest lake in Italy.
 This beautiful lake, which is surrounded by the mountains, is a suitable and popular location for the ultimate vacation.
 The lake includes several islands, including the Isola del Garda, where St. Francis of Assisi founded a monastery in 1220 A.D.